wccosby/Metis_passion_project/README.md

-# Passion Project: Stratus
+# Passion Project: Chat.ly
-Final Project for Metis Data Science Bootcamp, automated customer service agent
+Final Project for Metis Data Science Bootcamp, automated customer service agent.

+This repository is meant to be a testing ground for variations on dynamic memory networks.
+For a production version of this project built out in Python Flask and supporting AWS see chatly_web repository.

 # Project Objectives
 * Understand state of the art for dynamic memory networks.